clairemcwhite/clairemcwhite.github.io/_posts/2020-01-12-dona-recipe.md

 4. It doesn't seem like Tacodeli removes the jalapeño skins before blending
 5. During blending, adding more oil or more garlic increases richness and reduces spiciness

-It's basically a jalapeño/garlic emulsion.
 For me, the spice level is great with something substantial like a breakfast taco, but is too spicy for eating with tortilla chips.
 For version meant for a dip, reduce the number of added jalapeño seeds even further.

-### Recipe
+### Final recipe

  - 5 jalapeños
  - 5 cloves garlic (skin on)